broadinstitute/flipbook/README.md

 - `~/.reviewer2_config`

-  Most settings that can be provided on the command line can optionally be set via this YAML config file instead.
+  Most settings that can be provided on the command line can also be set via this YAML config file instead.

 For more details, run: